 3. Move your plants under a clear shelter

-You can use polythene material for the roof.
-This material is strong and sturdy.
-A roll can be had for very cheap.
-If you don’t want to buy those rolls, you can try using clear garbage bag.
-That works as well.
+Polythene is a strong and sturdy material & a roll can be had for very cheap.
+If you don’t want to buy those rolls, try clear garbage bag.
+It also works.

 Use some bamboo columns to set the shade up or some plumbing pipes as the base structure for your shelter.
 Then safely place your desert roses under it and be worry-free throughout the rainy season.